Portrait of Dalton Hale, a Barrister at Atkin Chambers

 TECHNOLOGY

-• Acting as junior counsel in a Commercial Court trial concerning the provision of software for use in commodities trading, specifically in the oil industry.
+• Acting as junior counsel in a Commercial Court matter concerning the provision of software for use in commodities trading, specifically in the oil industry.

 ADJUDICATION

-Dalton has gained experience in statutory adjudication, including enforcement.
+Dalton has experience in statutory and contractual adjudication, including enforcement.
 Examples include:

 • Advising and representing a Claimant seeking declarations in the TCC under the Shorter Trials Scheme (Practice Direction 57AB) with the aim of reversing the decision of an adjudicator awarding liquidated damages in a dispute concerning a student accommodation development.